 The main requirement for attending Korean weddings is to come up with a white envelope containing money.
 All the guests bring a clean, brisk, white envelope with the amount of money depending upon the relationship between the bride and groom.
 The groom’s family is supposed to purchase a house for the new couple and, the bride’s family furnishes the house.
 This step aims to make the individuals financially stable and independent, and many Korean grooms have already bought houses before their weddings.

 A pure traditional Korean wedding is devoid of the ring exchanging ceremony.
 But some young Koreans are biasing towards this tradition.
 These young ones are also opting for white dresses and tuxes rather than their traditional hanbok.

-If your looking for a wedding photographer who specializes in cultural weddings, Lorenzo is happy to give you some free advice and also a free consolation about his wedding packages, as we are to help your take photos for your wedding photography needs.
+If you’re looking for a wedding photographer who specializes in cultural weddings, Lorenzo is happy to give you some free advice and also a free consolation about his wedding packages, as we are to help you take photos for your wedding photography needs.

 Lorenzo Sandoval Fine Art specializes in Las Vegas Wedding Photographers, Engagement Photography, Elopement Photography, Family Photography and Fine Art Photography.